ngoinhaoto/filmBloggingReactProject/README.md

 If you find all the data, you can start using the application.
 You might have to restart VSCode after using migration.

-2. Running Supabase
+2. Running Vercel Database

-If using supabase, you can use the connection string that we provided.
+If using vercel, you can use the connection string that we provided.
 Do the same with running locally by running following commands

 ```
 # Migrate Dev creates a migration on database